tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 _Celestial:_ The weapon deals radiant damage and ignores damage resistance of undead enemies.

-_Draconic:_ Each time you cast a daily breath weapon spell this battle, the weapon gains extra damage on a hit equal to the spell level.
+_Draconic:_ Each time you cast a full recovery breath weapon spell this battle, the weapon gains extra damage on a hit equal to the spell level.

 _Fey:_ When you land a natural even hit with this weapon, you gain a +2 bonus to your next spell attack against the target.